marydodo/bolt-by-marydodo/marydodo/README.md

 ### Shift Layer and Shift Key

 This keymap includes a SHIFT Layer.
 The regular SHIFT key is baked into the ALPHA layer.
 You are free to use the actual layer if you want.
-The layer exists so that in the current ALPHA layer, the ligtning bolt will turn YELLOW when pressed.
+The layer exists so that in the current ALPHA layer, the ligtning bolt will light up when pressed.

 ### Lighting Layers
 This layout includes lighting layers for CAPS LOCK and for layers 1-3.
 Please read comments inside the `keymap.c` file for more information on the code used and how to adjust the lighting layers to light up underglow only, lightning bolt logo only, or all LEDs on the board.